flytegg/twilight/README.md

 }
 player.openInventory(basicGui)
 ```
-As you can see, setting the click event logic has never been easier.
-You can reference the player at any time using `viewer`.
+As you can see, Setting the click event logic has never been easier.
+You can reference the player using `viewer`.

-Here's an example of a gui implementing the pattern feature, making it much easier to visualise:
+Here's an example of a more complex GUI implementing the pattern feature, making it much easier to visualise:
 ```kotlin
 val complexGui = gui {
     pattern(